-Michael Foscholo Detective Sergeant Paddington Police Station Eastern Suburbs Police Area Command 16 Jersey Road, Paddington 2021 E: fosc1mic@police.nsw.gov.au P: 9265 5491 E: 20491
+Michael Foscholo Detective Sergeant Paddington Police Station Eastern Suburbs Police Area Command 16 Jersey Road, Paddington 2021

+E: fosc1mic@police.nsw,gov.au P: 9265 5491 E: 20491

-From: Brendan Hough <Brendan.Hough@asic.gov.au> Sent: Tuesday, 16 March 2021 3:29 PM To: Michael Foscholo <Foschine@police.nsw.gov.au> Subject: Coronial [SEC=OFFICIAL] Hi Michael, I was wondering if you could help me with the following questions?
+From: Brendan Hough <Brendan.Hough@asic.gov.au> Sent: Tuesday, 16 March 2021 3:29 PM To: Michael Foscholo <fosc1mic@police.nsw.gov.au> Cc: Isabella Allen asabella.Allen@asic.gov.au> Subject: Coronial [SEC=OFFICIAL] Hi Michael, Lass wondering if you could help me with the following

+HI Michael, I was wondering if you could help me with the following questions?
 We are under the pump preparing for a Federal Court hearing.
 As part of that, we need to know:

-• How long it will take for NSWP to provide the brief of evidence to the coroner?
+How long it will take for NSWP to provide the brief of evidence to the coroner?

-• Whether the NSW Coroner's Court has provided an indication to NSWP with regards to when the coronial inquest will likely be heard?
+Whether the NSW Coroner's Court has provided an indication to NSWP with regards to when the coronial inquest will likely be heard?

-• Whether there is any additional forensic reports which are available from NSW Forensic Pathology lab which may confirm one way or the other how Caddick's foot was severed (if in fact the media reports regarding the further tests are accurate).
+Whether there is any additional forensic reports which are available from NSW Forensic Pathology lab which may confirm one way or the other how Caddick's foot was severed

-Thanks Michael, take care,

-Brendan Hough

-Senior Investigator, Financial Services Enforcement

-Office of Enforcement

-Office of Enforcement
+Whether there is any additional forensic reports which are available (if in fact the media reports regarding the further tests are accurate).
+Thanks Michael, take care, Brendan Hough Senior Investigator, Financial Services Enforcement Office of Enforcement